nodejs/node/doc/api/n-api.md

 referenced object are executed.
-If a new persistent reference is created for the same object, the finalizers for that object will not be run and the native memory pointed by the earlier persistent reference will not be will not be freed.
+If a new persistent reference is created for the same object, the finalizers for that object will not be run and the native memory pointed by the earlier persistent reference will not be freed.
 This can be avoided by calling `napi_delete_reference` in addition to `napi_reference_unref` when possible.

 #### `napi_create_reference`